-Installing Oracle Grid Infrastructure for an Existing Database existing release 11.2 resources and hence you can install Oracle Grid Infrastructure only for an existing release 11.2 database.
+Follow the high-level instructions in this section to install Oracle Grid Infrastructure and configure it for an existing Oracle database.
+Oracle Restart can only manage existing release 11.2 resources and hence you can install Oracle Grid Infrastructure only for an existing release 11.2 database.
 However, Oracle database releases before 11.2 can coexist on the same server without being managed by Oracle Restart.